Noob-Developer-Real/ClarityReply/README.md

 ## Environment Variables

-Create a local environment file or configure these variables in your shell/deployment platform:
+Create a `.env` file or configure these variables in your shell:

 ```bash
 SECRET_KEY="[Add Django secret key]"